wacncontent/CustomizeTool/output/articles/cdn/cdn-restrict-access-by-country.md

 >[AZURE.NOTE]Once the configuration is set up, it will apply to all CDN endpoints in your subscription.

-For information about considerations that apply to configuring this type of restrictions, see the [Considerations](/documentation/articles/cdn-restrict-access-by-country#considerations) section at the end of the topic.
+For information about considerations that apply to configuring this type of restrictions, see the <!-- deleted by customization [Considerations](/documentation/articles/cdn-restrict-access-by-country#considerations) --><!-- keep by customization: begin --> [Considerations](/documentation/articles/cdn-restrict-access-by-country/#considerations) <!-- keep by customization: end --> section at the end of the topic.

 ![Country filtering](./media/cdn-filtering/cdn-country-filtering.png)